JohnnyBackus/Gallery-of-Horns/README.md

 For each of the features listed below, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature.

-### Feature #1: Display Images
+### Feature #1: Display a Modal

-Number and name of feature: Display Images
+Number and name of feature: Display a Modal

-Estimate of time needed to complete: 90 minutes
+Estimate of time needed to complete: 120 minutes

 Start time: 1420